 WellSpan is boldly moving forward to help keep our neighbors a healthy step ahead.
 Right now, that includes helping to prevent the spread of COVID-19.
 We are following the phased rollout plan for the COVID-19 vaccine determined by the Pennsylvania Department of Health.

-As of May 12, 2021, all Pennsylvanians over the age of 12* are eligible to schedule a COVID-19 vaccine.
+All Pennsylvanians ages 5 and older* are eligible to schedule a COVID-19 vaccine.